pandorabots-admin/docs/pages/api-endpoints.md

 #### Implementation Notes

 Start or continue a conversation with the bot using the Talk API with your public botkey.
 Pandorabots will return a new session ID if not included in the call.
 Use the session ID returned to group interactions together to view in your bot's Logs on the Dashboard.
+We recommend using the first session ID returned in subsequent API calls during an active conversation by your end-user.
+(NOTE: our system considers 30 minutes of idleness as the end of an active conversation)

 If you do not provide a client name, Pandorabots will assume client is your application and all predicates and variable information will be associated with your application.
 Predicates assigned to clientname only persist during an active conversation and are flushed after a certain idle period.

 NOTE: If you send multiple sentences to your bot in a single input, the API response will include multiple bot responses.